ShabnaNazar/MNIST_AZURE/README.md

 # MNIST_AZURE_ML

-#### Use case: Train and deploy an image classification model in Azure Machine Learning using MNIST dataset
+#### Use case: Train and deploy a model for MNIST dataset in Azure Machine Learning using Azure MNIST Open Dataset

 As part of the take home assignment, I have deployed the model in Azure Machine Learning Studio.